-The global COVID-19 pandemic has had immense impacts on a global scale, resulting in significant and continuing medical, social and economic hardships.
-Estimating the impact of the COVID-19 pandemic is complicated and challenging, and its ultimate impact and the extent of losses is highly unpredictable and uncertain at this time.
-Among the uncertainties that render such estimation unusually challenging are the unknown length and severity of the pandemic, as well as the extent and duration of society's response.
-From governments' unprecedented imposition of constraints on economic and social activity, to longer term changes in societal behaviors that may result from people's reactions to the pandemic, we believe that the COVID-19 pandemic could change demand for (re)insurance products going forward and transform the industry.
+The global COVID-19 pandemic has had immense impacts on a global scale, including on the insurance and reinsurance industries, where it continues to contribute to an accelerating hard market across property, casualty and specialty lines.
+Notwithstanding our view of current opportunities available to RenaissanceRe, the COVID-19 pandemic has raised and continues to raise many new questions and challenges for us and our industry.
+It is not possible to predict precisely all of the potential impacts of the COVID-19 pandemic on RenaissanceRe, or their respective potential timing.
+Estimating the impact of the COVID-19 pandemic remains complicated and challenging, and its ultimate impact and the extent of losses is highly unpredictable and uncertain at this time.
+Among the uncertainties that render such estimation unusually challenging are the unknown length and severity of the COVID-19 pandemic, the unknown duration and depth of the economic recession, and the extent and duration of society's response to the COVID-19 pandemic and economic downturn.
+From governments' unprecedented imposition of constraints on economic and social activity, to longer term changes in societal behaviors that may result from people's reactions to the COVID-19 pandemic, we believe that the COVID-19 pandemic could change demand for (re)insurance products going forward, potentially having significant impacts on the industry.
+We continue to expect insured losses to emerge over time as primary insurance claims are handled and public sector initiatives develop, and as the full impact of the COVID-19 pandemic and its effects on the global economy are realized.
+We are closely monitoring COVID-19-related developments, including potential government actions which may impact the insurance and reinsurance sectors.